Skip to main content

 What You Might Be Feeling

 The silence after years together can be deafening.
-You might feel vulnerable, lost, or like part of your identity is gone.
-Social circles shift, especially with kids involved, and everyday tasks feel heavier.
+You might feel vulnerable, lost, or like part of your identity has disappeared.
+Social circles shift, especially when children are involved, and everyday tasks feel heavier.
 Emotions like anger, guilt, anxiety, or depression creep in, making sleep elusive and health a low priority.

 A New Perspective